protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

     - proving time should be sub-linear in the vector size

-## Problem 3: Improving Merkle Trees Openings
+## Problem 3: Improving Merkle Tree Openings
  The current PoS uses Merkle trees where k independent openings are aggregated via a general-purpose SNARK, using a SNARK-friendly collision-resistant hash for the Merkle tree (Poseidon hash function).
 One interesting research direction is to optimize a SNARK for this particular type of problem.